Otovo ASA Earnings Call Transcripts

 -

-Otovo and Onvi are combining to form a transatlantic AI-driven home energy service platform, supported by a NOK 45–80 million capital raise and targeting rapid growth in high-margin, recurring service revenue.
-The combined entity aims for positive cash flow by Q2 2026 and 250,000 customers by 2028.
+Otovo and Onvi are combining to form a transatlantic AI-driven home energy service platform, supported by a NOK 45–80 million capital raise and targeting rapid growth in recurring service revenue.
+The new entity aims for positive cash flow by Q2 2026 and plans to scale to 250,000 customers by 2028.

 -